FDA-AI/FDAi/README.md

 ---
 # 🌎The Decentralized FDA💊

-This [monorepo](docs/contributing/repo-structure.md) contains libraries and tools to help people and organizations quantify the positive and negative effects of every food, supplement, drug, and treatment on every measurable aspect of human health and happiness.
+This [monorepo](docs/contributing/repo-structure.md) contains a set of [FAIR](docs/contributing/fair.md) [libraries](libs) and [apps](apps) to help people and organizations quantify the positive and negative effects of every food, supplement, drug, and treatment on every measurable aspect of human health and happiness.

 ![dfda-stack-diagram-white-background.svg](docs/images/dfda-stack-diagram-white-background.svg)